tsuru/terraform-provider-rpaas/docs/resources/route.md

 - `content` (String) Custom Nginx configuration content
 - `destination` (String) Custom Nginx upstream destination
 - `https_only` (Boolean) Only on https
+- `server_name` (String) Optional parameter used to match the server name in the location block.
+If not provided, it will apply to all servers.

 ### Read-Only